chpill/re-frame/docs/re-frankenstein/about-effects.md

 when the dynamic variable `*handling*` is true, they cannot use a synchronous dispatch.
 That is why we only pass them the normal asynchronous (aka next-tick) dispatch.

+Another consequence of this design is that the only way to mutate the `local-db` inside of your frank instance is via the `:db` effect.
+It like to think this is a feature, but I'll have to think about it a bit longer.